Double-Precision Matrix Multiplication Emulation via Ozaki-II Scheme with FP8 Quantization: Numerical Results

 In fast mode, the upper bound in~\eqref{eq:est_bound} is estimated using the Cauchy--Schwarz inequality, which can be overly conservative.
 In contrast, in accurate mode, the bound is estimated using a direct low-precision matrix multiplication (INT8 or FP8), enabling the scaling vectors to be chosen such that the estimated bound is closer to $P/2$.
 As a result, accurate mode typically yields higher accuracy.

 When the test matrices have a narrower dynamic range, such as normally distributed matrices or matrices generated with small $\phi$, the overestimation in fast mode is smaller, and the accuracy gap between the two modes correspondingly decreases.
-For reference, it has been reported that, for DGEMM in many real-world applications (with some rare exceptions), such as electronic structure calculations, computational chemistry, materials science, molecular dynamics, direct sparse solvers, and High-Performance LINPACK~\cite{dongarra2003linpack}, the INT8-based Ozaki-I scheme~\cite{ootomo2024dgemm} with eight slices (approximately $56$ effective bits under the 7-bit signed-slice encoding) is sufficient~\cite{ISC2024NVIDIA}.
-More recently, unsigned slice encoding has been proposed~\cite{NVIDIA2026DGEMM}; the cuBLAS implementation adopts this encoding, so that seven 8-bit slices (approximately $55$ effective bits) achieve accuracy comparable to that of the original eight-slice formulation.
-For test matrices with normally distributed random entries with mean 0 and variance 1, the INT8-based Ozaki-II emulation with 15 moduli in fast mode and 16 moduli in accurate mode and the FP8-based Ozaki-II emulation with 13 moduli in fast mode and 12 moduli in accurate mode achieve accuracy close to that of the cuBLAS Ozaki-I baseline with seven slices.
+For reference, it has been reported that, for DGEMM in many real-world applications, the INT8-based Ozaki-I scheme using unsigned slice encoding~\cite{NVIDIA2026DGEMM}, as implemented in cuBLAS, is sufficient with seven 8-bit slices~\cite{GTC2025NVIDIA}, corresponding to approximately $55$ effective bits.
+For test matrices with normally distributed random entries, the INT8-based Ozaki-II emulation with 15 moduli in fast mode and 16 moduli in accurate mode and the FP8-based Ozaki-II emulation with 13 moduli in fast mode and 12 moduli in accurate mode achieve accuracy close to that of the cuBLAS Ozaki-I baseline with seven slices.

 In accurate mode, the accuracy gap between $k=1024$ and $k=65536$ was smaller for the proposed FP8-based emulation than for the INT8-based emulation.
 We attribute this to the bound estimation step.
 In the INT8-based emulation, the inputs are converted to INT8 matrices using a ceiling operation as $\lceil \mathrm{diag}(\mu')A\rceil$ and $\lceil B\,\mathrm{diag}(\nu')\rceil$ to avoid underestimation; this can inflate small-magnitude entries to $1$, leading to a looser bound in~\eqref{eq:est_bound}.
 In contrast, the proposed method converts the inputs to FP8\_E4M3 in round-up mode, which introduces smaller inflation for small values and thus enables a tighter evaluation of the bound.